sunnydigital/sunnydigital.github.io/content/projects/iegsil-07-03-2023/iegsil.md

   # ex. https://i.ibb.co/K0HVPBd/paper-mod-profilemode.png
   alt: Photo of the completed build
   caption:
-  relative: true # To use relative path for cover image, used in hugo Page-bundles
+  relative: false # To use relative path for cover image, used in hugo Page-bundles
 ---

 ## Why not?